 This is because we analyzed survey outcomes on Abt's secure server rather than on the ACF secure server.
 Though both systems have very high security procedures, agreements with the Office of Child Support Enforcement (OCSE) permit the NDNH data to reside only on the ACF secure server.
 It would have been possible to analyze all survey outcomes on the ACF secure server, but doing so would have significantly burdened the study's analytic operations without any commensurate benefit.
-It would also prevent us from analyzing survey data for people whose names and Social Security numbers do not properly match the Social Security Administration's records.
+It would also prevent us from analyzing survey data for people whose names and Social Security numbers do not match properly according to OCSE.